-Microsoft may be planning to rebrand Windows Phone Marketplace to Windows Phone StoreAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft may be planning to rebrand Windows Phone Marketplace to Windows Phone StoreAlex Wagner - Editorial Director of News and Content

 Windows Phone users have been downloading apps from the platform's Marketplace since the platform first burst onto the scene in 2010, but it appears that Microsoft may be planning a name change for its app market.
 The company today took the wraps off of its new Windows Phone Dev Center, and right on the home page of the site, users are invited to publish their apps to the "Windows Phone Store."
 Another page on the Dev Center site explaining how interested folks can join the program mentions the Windows Phone Store name another three times.
 When asked about the new name, a Microsoft spokesperson couldn't confirm or deny the change.